Adaptive Shivers Sort: An Alternative Sorting Algorithm: Approximately optimal sorting algorithms

-We present now results going in opposite directions, and which, taken together, form a first step towards finding the best approximation factor of $k$-aware algorithms: one direction is supported by Propositions~\ref{pro:no-epsilon-optimal} and~\ref{pro:never-epsilon-optimal}, and the other direction is supported by Theorem~\ref{thm:eta-optimal}.
+We present now results going in opposite directions, and which, taken together, form a first step towards finding the best approximation factor of $k$-aware algorithms.
+One direction is explored in Section~\ref{sec:unapproximable}, where we prove that, once the integer $k$ is fixed, $k$-aware algorithms cannot be $\varepsilon$-optimal for arbitrarily small values of $\varepsilon$.
+The other direction is explored in Section~\ref{sec:approximable}, where we prove that, for all $\varepsilon$, there exists a $\varepsilon$-optimal algorithm that is $k$-aware for some $k$.